francelleira/MO-IT103-Group24/README.md

 # Group 24 - MotorPH Employee Application

 ## Project Overview
 This repository contains the source code and documentation for the MotorPH Employee Application, developed as part of the IT103 course requirements.
+The application streamlines employee record management, attendance tracking, and payroll processing through a role-based interface.

 ### Milestone 1: MotorPH Employee App GUI Development and Interface
 Milestone 1 focuses on designing and implementing a clean, user-friendly Graphical User Interface (GUI) to handle employee details, calculations, and record management effectively.